General orthodontic knowledge

 If you experience an oral-dental injury while wearing braces, contact your orthodontist as soon as you can.
 We strongly recommend using mouthguards when doing sports to prevent mouth injuries.
 Failure to do so could result in broken brace wire, gingival bleeding, or even tooth fracture.
 Thus, if you avoid wearing mouthguards while playing sports, in addition to damaging your teeth, you will have an unattractive smile and your orthodontic treatment will remain unfinished.

-2. If needed, use other protective equipment.
+2. Protective Equipment.
 Depending on the sport you do and in addition to your mouthguard, you might need to wear a helmet, face shield, safety glasses, or other protective items.
 If you are not sure about the equipment you need, ask your orthodontist or your coach.

 3. Be cautious when you play: Make sure you put your safety first when you enter the field.
 Concentrate on the game and pay attention to what’s happening around you (for example, objects or balls that are thrown into the air).

 4. Be prepared for emergency conditions: If you’re faced with a minor orthodontic emergency, such as losing one of the brackets, keep calm and call your orthodontist.
-If you’re experiencing a more serious injury, make an emergency appointment and visit your orthodontist in person.
+If you’re experiencing a more serious injury, an emergency appointment is required, and make sure to visit your orthodontist in person.

-5. Always have a first aid kit on hand and make sure you know the location of the nearest emergency room as a precaution.
+5. Precautions: Always have a first aid kit on hand, and the location of the nearest emergency room.
+These two may come in helpful whenever you least expect it.

 Dr Abdolreza Jamilian Orthodontist